-Colonial knots are one of the surface knots used in embroidery and are most commonly used in Candlewicking or candlewick embroidery, or combined with other embroidery stitches.
+A Colonial knot is one of the surface knots used in embroidery and is most commonly used in candle wicking or candlewick embroidery, or combined with other embroidery stitches.

-To make a Colonial knot, bring the thread up through the fabric and let the working thread rest on the fabric so it forms a backwards C. Bring the needle into the C so the thread is over the needle near the point and under the needle closer to the eye.
+To make a Colonial knot, bring the thread up through the fabric and let the working thread rest on the fabric, so it forms a backward C. Bring the needle into the C, so the thread is over the needle near the point and under the needle closer to the eye.

 Next, bring the thread around the tip of the needle, making a figure 8 as you wrap.